-IW: And the schools, by the way were mostly… We had a lot of black teachers, but they were mostly white teachers – and good teachers too.
-I mean some of my best experiences… Mr. Mims – my science/physics teacher – loved the guy.
+IW: And the schools, by the way were mostly we had a lot of black teachers, but they were mostly white teachers – and good teachers too.
+I mean some of my best experiences.
+Mr. Mims, my science/physics teacher, loved the guy.
 And my English teachers – the white English teachers – I loved them.
 I mean they actually taught, you know?
-But there were some like the councilors, and unfortunately the principal – who you know was the leader of the thing.
+But there were some like the counselors, and unfortunately the principal – who you know was the leader of the thing.

-TV: Yeah… interesting.
+TV: Yeah, interesting.
 Okay, sorry, thank you for sharing that, that was really interesting, that helps me understand the context.
-So, help me understand your personal experiences about the starting and how your family heard what was going on and your neighborhood did.
-Your neighborhood was not physically – I’m asking, I guess… Was your neighborhood physically impacted by…
+So, help me understand your personal experiences.
+I know we talked about the starting and how your family heard what was going on and your neighborhood did.
+Your neighborhood was not physically – I’m asking, I guess not assuming — was your neighborhood physically impacted by —

 IW: You mean the destruction, or?